VK2735 (Subcutaneous & Oral Formulations)

 Overview & Profile

 We are developing a unique series of novel dual agonists of the glucagon-like peptide 1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP) receptors for the potential treatment of various metabolic disorders such as obesity, NASH, and certain rare disorders.
 Our lead clinical program’s drug candidate is VK2735.

-Data announced during the first quarter of 2023, from a Phase 1 trial evaluating VK2735 (dosed subcutaneously) for metabolic disorders, demonstrated an encouraging safety and tolerability profile as well as positive signs of clinical benefit.
+The VENTURE study follows a promising initial Phase 1 data, announced during the first quarter of 2023.
+This Phase 1 trial, evaluating VK2735 (dosed subcutaneously) for metabolic disorders, demonstrated an encouraging safety and tolerability profile as well as positive signs of clinical benefit.

 Viking selected VK2735 from a series of internally developed dual GLP-1/GIP receptor agonists evaluated as part of a program focused on the development of best-in-class therapies for metabolic diseases.
 The results of certain in vivo studies from this program were presented at ObesityWeek® 2021, highlighting the promising effects observed following treatment with VK2735 and other compounds from the series.
 Data demonstrated improvements in the metabolic profile of diet-induced obese (DIO) mice treated with Viking’s compounds as compared to control cohorts.